MJMcGuffin/muqcs.js/README.md

 In this second approach, the space and time requirements of each step of the circuit are O(2^N), so, much better than in the first approach.
 The magic happens in the CMatrix.transformStateVectorWith2x2() method, which is based on Quirk’s source code https://github.com/Strilanc/Quirk/ , in particular, Quirk's applyToStateVectorAtQubitWithControls() method in src/math/Matrix.js

-More code examples appear in the slides under the doc folder of the repository.
+More explanation and code examples appear in the slides under the doc folder of the repository.

 **Conventions**